-Argentina's Fernandez says cabinet 'chosen,' names still under wraps
+Argentina's president-elect says cabinet 'chosen,' names still under wraps

 After weeks of speculation about key cabinet picks, especially for the vital economy role, the incoming center-left leader gave little detail away but downplayed the influence of his vice president-elect, Cristina Fernandez de Kirchner

 “The cabinet is defined.
 Everything is already chosen and we are all working.
 We present it on Friday at 6 pm (2100 GMT),” according to a post on his official Twitter media account.
-This followed comments made on a local radio station.
+This followed comments made on local radio station Metro 95.1.

 Argentina’s creditors, energy investors and grains traders are watching Fernandez’s picks closely, worried that Latin America’s No. 3 economy could shift toward populism after four-years under market-friendly conservative Mauricio Macri.

-The president-elect added that Fernandez de Kirchner, a divisive former president who clashed with creditors and the farm sector during her two-term administration, had given advice on the cabinet selection but denied she had installed her own people.
+The president-elect added that Fernandez de Kirchner, a divisive former president who clashed with creditors and the farm sector during her two-term administration, had given advice on the cabinet but denied she had installed her own people.

 “Cristina influenced the make-up of the cabinet in the way a person whose opinion I value would but did not fill the cabinet with her own names.
 We are a united front.
 What I am looking for is that everyone is represented,” he said.